kanishk-jain-01/brawl-bytes/deployment-guide.md

    - Verify JWT_SECRET is set and consistent
    - Check token expiration settings
    - Ensure HTTPS is used in production

+5. **TypeScript Compilation Errors:**
+   - If you see "Could not find declaration file" errors during build
+   - Ensure all @types/* packages are in dependencies (not devDependencies)
+   - Run `npm install` locally to verify the build works
+   - Check that TypeScript is included in dependencies for production builds

 ## URLs After Deployment:
 - **Frontend:** https://your-app.vercel.app